LucaLaFisca/DNN-Boosted-Information-Discovery/README.md

 As explained in the introduction, the client allows to access to each network in a more convenient way than the web page.
 In extension, it also offers the possibility to make a csv file from source images.
 This CSV will allows the user to make a research among a huge database in the following way:

-- class of the object
+- class of the object.
-- occurence of this object
+- occurence of this class.
 - position of this (those) object(s).

 For example, this tool provides an easy way to search pictures with a car on the top right of the image or with 4 peoples at the left of the image.
 While it is not directly implemented, the user could use this tool several times to make advanced filtering.